The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 Trail of Condemnation
 ```

-### Phase 2:
+### Phase Three:

 * In the entirety of the adds phase, a storm will sweep through, pouring burning rain.
 This will pulse light raidwide damage periodically.
 * Split up into light parties (ranged can generally stay in the middle, but hit your adds).
 The tanks should pick up the north and south adds, and the north tank should provoke the east add and the south tank should provoke the west add.
 Kill the north and south adds first, and then rotate clockwise to east and west and kill those adds there.
-* Immediately after, return to the centre to heal for Flames of Undeath.
+* Immediately after, return to the center to heal for Flames of Undeath.
 These will revive the Sunbirds.
 * To perform Fireglide Sweep, each player should note if they are tethered to a player, or tethered to an add and a player.
 [Here is a Toolbox Diagram](https://ff14.toolboxgaming.space/?id=464441775941461&preview=1) showing how Fireglide Sweep is done.
   * The player tethered to the add and another player needs to go directly across the said Sunbird and be on the left side (clockwise) of the add.
   * The player tethered to only another player needs to directly across their tethered player once they have positioned themselves opposite of their Sunbird and be on the right side (counterclockwise) of the add.